pongrut/RoboND-Home-Service-Robot/writeup.md

 ### Writeup
 The overview of the home service robot simulation consists of 3 main components.
 1. The simulated World in gazebo simulator 3D world created in gazebo building tools.
-[Build a world](http://gazebosim.org/tutorials?tut=build_world)
 2. The simulated Robot in the gazebo develops with Unified Robot Description Format (URDF), an XML format for representing a robot model.
 3. The static 2D map of the world which create from manual navigation with SLAM.